-The 2013 Kirrihill Tullymore Cabernet Sauvignon opens with aromas of ripe plum, juniper berry, hints of eucalyptus and bay leaf.
+The 2013 Kirrihill Clare Valley Tullymore Vineyard Cabernet Sauvignon opens with aromas of ripe plum, juniper berry, hints of eucalyptus and bay leaf.
 Time in French oak contributes cedar, coffee and cocoa aromas.
 The palate is restrained and structural.
 Fine tannins from both fruit and oak give the wine a seamless length.
 This is a wine that has been grown and made with the future in mind.

 The fruit expression in this wine is directly descendant from this famous vineyard.
 As winemakers we aim to preserve the amazing and concentrated fruit flavors through minimal intervention.
 The French oak used helps balance the tannins whilst not over powering them.